 - Pour/spread half of the batter into prepared loaf pan.
 Sprinkle almost all of the cinnamon sugar evenly on top (reserve about 2 Tablespoons for topping).
 It’s a very thick layer of cinnamon sugar.
 Carefully pour/spread remaining batter evenly on top.
 The top layer of batter will want to stick to the cinnamon sugar filling, making spreading a little tougher to do, but use a spoon to carefully spread it out as best you can.
 Sprinkle with the rest of the cinnamon sugar.
 Using a knife, make a large swirl down the loaf pan, as shown in the video tutorial below.
 Avoid over-swirling, which will mix the layers together too much.

-- Bake the bread for 50 minutes to 1 hour, covering loosely with foil about halfway through to prevent the top from over-browning.
+- Bake the bread for 50-65 minutes, covering loosely with foil about halfway through to prevent the top from over-browning.
+Bread baked in an 8×4-inch pan takes closer to 65 minutes.
 Poke the center of the bread with a toothpick.
 If it comes out clean, the bread is done.
-Oven times will vary between ovens.
-My bread usually takes 55 minutes.
-Cool bread completely in the pan set on a wire rack.
+Bake time varies between ovens.
+Remove from the oven and allow the bread to cool in the pan set on a wire rack for 1 hour.
+After that, remove the bread from the pan and let it cool directly on a wire rack.

 - Drizzle with icing, if using.
 Slice and serve.
-Cover and store leftover bread at room temperature for 1 day or in the refrigerator for up to 1 week.
+Cover and store leftover bread at room temperature for up to 2 days or in the refrigerator for up to 1 week.

 - Freezing Instructions: For longer storage, you can freeze the glazed or unglazed bread for up to 3 months.
 See details above the recipe.
 Allow to thaw overnight in the refrigerator and bring to room temperature before glazing (if needed) and serving.